lucacrippa88/watson-telegram-bot/README.md

 ## Prerequisites

 Prerequisites to get this tutorial done are:
-1. An IBM Cloud account.
+1. An IBM Cloud account
 2. Choose the option that fits:
-  - Do you want to have a custom Virtual Assistant? -> Go to step 3.
+  - Do you want to have a custom Virtual Assistant? -> Go to step 3
-  - Do you just want to know how it works the Node-RED Watson Assistant integration? -> Skip step 3 and go to step 4.
+  - Do you just want to know how it works the Node-RED Watson Assistant integration, of do you already have a trained Virtual Assistant? -> Skip step 3 and go to step 4
 3. Make sure you completed this tutorial to have a custom Virtual Assistant with Watson Assistant: https://github.com/lucacrippa88/watson-assistant-training
-4. You are all done with prerequisites!
+4. You are done with prerequisites!

 ## How to expect from this tutorial